MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 # View and save email summaries to your CRM

-As a conscientious salesperson, you capture your email interactions with your customers in your customer relationship management (CRM) system so that, for example, colleagues can pick up where you left off when you're not available.
-You can [save your emails to the CRM](./save-outlook-activities-crm.md) in their entirety, but often all you need is a summary of the most important parts of the conversation.
-Drafting meaningful summaries and manually entering them in the CRM is time-consuming.
-Copilot for Sales can do it for you in seconds.
-It uses AI to summarize an email, highlighting budget, stakeholders, need, and timing if they were mentioned.
-You can easily add the summary to your CRM as a note in a customer record, and even share it to Microsoft Teams or copy it for use elsewhere.
+Save time by letting Copilot for Sales summarize and save important email information to your CRM in seconds.
+Share summaries to Microsoft Teams or copy them for other uses.

 Email summaries are available when:

 - Copilot can detect the information with a high degree of confidence.
 - The email is to or from a contact outside your company, and the contact exists in your CRM.
-- The email content is more than 1,000 characters.
-That's about 150&ndash;200 words in English.
+- The email content is more than 1,000 characters, or about 150&ndash;200 words in English.
 If the email is too short, Copilot doesn't have enough information to generate a summary.
 - The email is in one of the supported languages.
 Learn more in [Supported languages in Copilot for Sales for Outlook and Teams](supported-languages.md#ai-in-copilot-for-sales).
 - The email isn't encrypted.

 ## License requirements

-Some features of the Copilot for Sales email summary are different depending on which license you have.
-If you have a Sales Copilot license, you can view email summaries, save them directly to your CRM, share them to Microsoft Teams, or copy them for use elsewhere as described in this article.
+Features of the Copilot for Sales email summary vary by license:

+- **Sales Copilot license**: View, save to CRM, share to Teams, or copy email summaries as described in this article.
-If you have a Copilot for Sales license, or Dynamics 365 Premium with Copilot for Sales activated, you can view and copy email summaries.
-Learn more in [View CRM-enriched email summaries in Outlook](email-summary-premium.md).
+- **Copilot for Sales license**: View and copy email summaries.
+Learn more in [View CRM-enriched email summaries in Outlook](./email-summary-premium.md).

 Unsure about the difference between Sales Copilot and Copilot for Sales?
 Learn more in [What's changed with Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md).

 ## Anatomy of an email summary

-The email summary is displayed in a card in the Copilot for Sales pane.
-It looks different, and offers different functionality, depending on whether you're reading an email or drafting a reply.
+The email summary appears in a card in the Copilot for Sales pane, with different functionalities for reading and replying to emails.

 The following image shows the email summary when you're reading an email.
 Note the card title, "Key sales info."
-You can't add the email summary to your CRM here.

 :::image type="content" source="media/email-summary-reading.png" alt-text="Screenshot of an email summary card in the Copilot for Sales pane in Outlook when reading an email, with numbered callouts.":::